 Giant Sunflower is a tall, erect, native perennial forb growing on unbranched hairy stems from 3 to 10 feet high.
 The stems are frequently reddish, the hairs spreading, but some plants may have few hair or none and may have only reddish tints on the stem as species of Helianthus are quite variable.

-The flowers are composite, about 1-3/4 to 3-1/4 inches wide, consisting of an outer ring of 12 to 20 ray florets with pale yellow rays, which are not fertile and an inner disc of 60+ bisexual fertile disc florets whose corollas are tubular with five yellow lobes which spread when the floret opens.
+The flowers are composite, about 1-3/4 to 3-1/4 inches wide, consisting of an outer ring of 12 to 20 ray florets with pale yellow rays, 15 - 25 mm long, which are not fertile and an inner disc of 60+ bisexual fertile disc florets whose corollas are tubular with five yellow lobes which spread when the floret opens.
 The back surface of the ray floret laminae are not gland-dotted.
 The five stamens of each disc floret have dark brown to black anther appendages which surround a branched yellow style.
 The flower head is hemispheric in shape with 20 to 25 green phyllaries, in several series, that are linear in shape, loosely arranged or spreading, with pointed to abruptly tapered tips.
 The margins of the phyllaries are usually finely hairy as is the outer surface, but not gland-dotted.

 Seed: Mature flowers produce a dry deltate shaped brownish cypsela, 3 - 4 mm long, with a pair of awl-shaped awns on the top, which quickly fall away.
 Seeds require 30 days of cold stratification for germination.
 If planted in the Autumn, Winter will do the work.